epsilon537/boxlambda/docs/software/forth/stack-notation.md

 `f`: a boolean flag (0=false, non-zero=true)

+`any` : a variable number arguments is taken from or put on the data stack.
+E.g. `: printf ( any addr u -- )`.

 Often, I'll use short descriptive words to name stack items: `buf`, `buflen`, `fil`,...

 ## Stack signature of a Word taking data from the Input Stream